Couchers-org/couchers/site/markdown/faq.md

 ### When do you think this will be ready to launch?

 We have a bit of flexibility as people aren't traveling so much right now.
 Our aim is to have it ready by the time people are on the road again.
-Please [sign up](/signup) for regular updates, or join our [community forum](https://community.couchers.org) to get access to early testing versions which have already been released.
+Please [sign up](/signup) to try our beta platform, or join our [community forum](https://community.couchers.org) to discuss regular updates.